 Protecting Market Access as Biosimilars Emerge

-The entry of biosimilars into the US marketplace will likely create a more competitive environment that could affect market access for all products in a therapeutic category.
-This module describes some of the strategies that biopharmaceutical companies might use to protect market access and identifies opportunities for sales teams to continue to serve their customers in the face of greater competition.
+The entry of biosimilars into the US marketplace will likely create a more competitive environment that could affect market access for all products in a given therapeutic area.
+This module describes some of the strategies that biopharmaceutical companies may use to protect market access and identifies opportunities for sales teams to continue to serve their customers within the context of greater competition.

 Specialty Drugs: Distribution and Reimbursement